hoene/libmysofa/README.md

 ## Usage

 Libmysofa has a few main function calls.
+If your program is using several threads, you must use appropriate synchronisation mechanisms so only a single thread can access the library at a given time.

 To read a SOFA file call